COVID-19: The Race To Develop A Vaccine

 Fauci told a JAMA online briefing on 2 June: “I am cautiously optimistic that with the multiple candidates with different platforms that we’re going to have a vaccine that shows a degree of efficacy and would make it deployable.”

-Nevertheless, despite the symbolic significance of the first vaccine or vaccines potentially gaining approval before the end of 2020, most experts believe that mass vaccination programs will not be possible until 2021.
+Nevertheless, despite the symbolic significance of the first vaccine or vaccines potentially gaining approval before the end of 2020, it is now clear that mass vaccination programs will not get underway until mid-2021.

 But finalizing a safe and effective vaccine is just the start of the process.
 Manufacturing enough doses for the world, distributing and administering them is surely an even bigger challenge?